necopinus/necopinus.xyz/digital-orrery/2017-10-23-coast-to-coast.md

 A spider in Redwood Regional Park.

-There were a surprising number of spiders in the park… And surprisingly few birds.
+There were a surprising number of spiders in the park...
+And surprisingly few birds.

 ![A redwood forest, seen through the narrow gap between two foreground trees](assets/2017-10-23-coast-to-coast-02.webp)

-Taken in Redwood Regional Park during a hike with Len Montgomery, Nathaniel Manista, Stephen Ulrich, Mike, and Daniel (Mike and Daniel are two of Stephen Ulrich’s friends).
+Taken in Redwood Regional Park during a hike with Len Montgomery, Nathaniel Manista, Stephen Ulrich, Mike, and Daniel (Mike and Daniel are two of Stephen Ulrich's friends).

 ![Looking east across San Francisco at night](../photography/assets/2017-10-07-the-moon-over-san-francisco.webp)

 The Moon rises over San Francisco Bay.
-Looking inland from Krista Stone-Manista and Nathaniel Manista’s condo.
+Looking inland from Krista Stone-Manista and Nathaniel Manista's condo.
 The San Francisco city core is just off-frame to the left.

 ![A photograph, processed to look like a pastel painting, of five friends sitting on a couch, laughing and drinking wine](assets/2017-10-23-coast-to-coast-04.webp)